 Loyalty programs are becoming more popular among retailers and restaurants.
 It makes sense that more merchants are hopping on the loyalty train.
 As you have probably heard before, “It costs more to earn a new customer than to retain one.”
 In fact, it can be 5 to 25 times more expensive to acquire new customers than it is to retain an existing one.
 If you need anymore encouragement to keep loyal customers around, it has been reported they on average make up 8% of a website’s traffic while also making up 40% of ecommerce revenue.
 39.4% of those loyal customers will spend more on a product even if there are cheaper options elsewhere.

-So after understanding the impact of those numbers, it makes senses that merchants would create a strategy to retain and please their existing customer base.
+So after understanding the impact of those numbers, it makes sense that merchants would create a strategy to retain and please their existing customer base.
 Rewarding them through a loyalty program is the perfect way to do that.
 A customer loyalty program is where customers get rewarded for making frequent purchases.
-The program may give the customers free merchandise, rewards or coupons.
+The program may give customers free merchandise, rewards, or coupons.